Overview

 Complementary Information

-IDPC staff includes seven full time staff members and one part time staff member.
+IDPC staff includes six full time staff members and one part time staff member.
 We also hire consultants around the world who work on thematic or regional issues related to drug policy.
 Three members of our staff are regularly in touch with EU institutions.
 For more information on the IDPC team, please visit: www.idpc.net/team.

 Person in charge of EU relations